IDAES/idaes-pse/docs/logging.rst

 .. module:: idaes.logger

-IDAES provides the ``idaes.logger`` module to assist with a few common logging tasks, and the make it to get a logger that descends from one of the IDAES standard loggers (``idaes``, ``idaes.model``, ``idaes.init``, ``idaes.solve``).
-Extra logging levels are also provided for ``idaes`` loggers to allow finer control over information output.
+IDAES provides some logging extensions to provide finer control over information logging and to allow solver output to be logged.

 Getting Loggers
 ---------------

-There are three main roots of IDAES loggers.
-All these loggers are just standard Python loggers, and can be used as such.
-The main differences between using the IDAES logging functions to the loggers and plain Python methods, is that the IDAES functions make it a little easier to get loggers that fit into IDAES's standard logging hierarchy, and the IDAES loggers have a few additional named logging levels, which allow for a bit finer control over information output.
+There are four main roots of IDAES loggers (``idaes``, ``idaes.model``, ``idaes.init``, ``idaes.solve``).
+All these loggers are standard Python loggers, and can be used as such.
+The main differences between using the IDAES logging functions to get the loggers and plain Python methods, is that the IDAES functions make it a little easier to get loggers that fit into IDAES's standard logging hierarchy, and the IDAES loggers have a few additional named logging levels, which allow for a bit finer control over information output.
 Logging levels are described in detail later.

+You can also specify a module name that be used to filter logging output.
+By default the module name is None and log messages won't be filtered.
+Valid module names are in the set {None, "framework", "model", "flowsheet", "unit", "control_volume", "properties", "reactions"}.
+Users may add to the set of valid names.
+To see how to control which logging modules are logged, see section "Modules" below.
+To avoid filtering out import warning and error messages, records logged at the WARNING level and above are not filtered out.

 idaes Logger
 ~~~~~~~~~~~~